gbetorre/rischi/README.md

 By linking the risk to the (counter)measures, it is also possible to obtain a number of suggestions about the organizational actions to be implemented in order to reduce the specific corruption risk identified.

-# How the software works
+# How this software works

 Obviously, the <strong>Rischi On Line: Risk Mapping Software <code>(ROL-RMS)</code></strong> application relies on a database, specifically a PostgreSQL-type relational database (version 12 and later), in which the questions that will be submitted to the facilities in the interviews are populated.